 The beautiful butterfly sanctuary in Siquijor was one of my favorite stops during my Siquijor trip and I recommend checking it out for yourselves.

 The Siquijor Butterfly Sanctuary is located close to the highest point on the island at Cang-apa village between Lazi and Larena.
-From San Juan, it is approximately a 40-minute drive to reach this Siquijor tourist attraction.
+From San Juan, it is approximately a 40-minute drive.

 The butterfly park is run by a local man who welcomes guests to walk around the gardens and interact with the butterflies and other bugs inside his sanctuary.